Aranzaḫ: Miscellaneous attestations

 Similarly to other rivers, mountains and cities regarded as numinous in Hurrian religion, Aranzaḫ could be invoked in theophoric names.
 Multiple examples are known.
 Some already occur in sources from the Old Babylonian period.
 While most rivers appear only in names with the element ar- and its derivatives, multiple predicatives are attested in the case of Aranzaḫ, including arip-, ḫašip-, -atal, -iwri and kirip-, in addition to use of hypocoristics such as Aranzi, which according to Ran Zadok might reflect the antiquity of their use, stemming from Hurrian culture plausibly originating in the proximity of the Tigris.
 A certain Ḫazip-Aranziḫ, "Aranzaḫ granted", appears in an enumeration of men sent to Mari by allies of king Zimri-Lim and local officials responsible for their reception as a member of the latter group.
 Other individuals bearing names invoking Aranzaḫ have been identified in texts from sites located in all regions inhabited by Hurrians, for example Chagar Bazar, Tell al-Rimah, and Tikunani.

-The toponym ʾArššiḫu (ʾaršḫ in the Ugaritic alphabetic script), mentioned as the destination of Hauron in a historiola in RS 24.244, one of the Ugaritic texts, according to Dennis Pardee is to be understood as an Ugaritic form of the Hurrian name of the Tigris, though he notes that in this context the name seems to refer to a city, which is unparalleled.
+The toponym ʾArššiḫu (ʾaršḫ in the Ugaritic alphabetic script), mentioned as the destination of Hauron in a historiola in RS 24.244, one of the Ugaritic texts, according to Dennis Pardee is an Ugaritic form of the Hurrian name of the Tigris, though he notes that in this context the name seems to refer to a city, which is unparalleled.

-The Mesopotamian lexical list Malku (tablet II, line 46) records “Aranzû” and “Aransuḫ” as the Hurrian names of the Tigris.
+The Mesopotamian lexical list Malku (tablet II, line 46) records "Aranzû" and "Aransuḫ" as the Hurrian names of the Tigris.
 A presumed Hittite derivative of the name, Arazaḫi, is also attested in Akkadian texts from Hattusa.

 A depiction of the expedition to the source of the Tigris on the Balawat Gates.

 According to Karen Radner, the importance of the Tigris Grotto in Shubria in the first millennium BCE, comparable to the position of Kumme and Musasir, can be connected to Hurrian traditions pertaining to the worship of the river as a deity.
 Shubria is only the Assyrian name of this area, derived from earlier terms Subir and Subartu, generic designations for northern lands, and its indigenous name is not known, but it can be assumed it was culturally Hurrian.
-Very little is known about its religion, though it is known that the Tigris Grotto (“Tigris source”) was visited by Tiglath-pileser I and Shalmaneser III to make sacrifices, which might indicate it was an internationally renowned religious site.
-The visit of the latter king is among the scenes depicted on the Balawat Gates (Band X).
-As Shubria is well attested as a destination for refugees from Urartu and Assyria, including inhabitants of cities as distant as Me-Turan in the Diyala area, it is possible that a custom of granting religiously motivated asylum in the proximity of the surrounding holy precinct was observed by local inhabitants.
+Very little is known about its religion, though it is known that the Tigris Grotto ("Tigris source") was visited by Tiglath-Pileser I and Shalmaneser III to make sacrifices, which might indicate it was an internationally renowned religious site.
+The visit of the latter king is among the scenes depicted on the Balawat Gates (band X).
+As Shubria is well attested as a destination for refugees from Urartu and Assyria, including inhabitants of cities as distant as Me-Turan in the Diyala valley, it is possible that a custom of granting religiously motivated asylum in the proximity of the surrounding holy precinct was observed by local inhabitants.